nishanthjois/Autonomous-model-predictive-controller/README.md

 ```

 ### Main.cpp:
-- The MPC model was used in main.cpp#L72.
+- The MPC model was used/initialized in main.cpp.
 - Reference way points provided by simulator are converted to vehicle coordinate system (from world space to car space)
 - Converted reference points were used to fit a polynomial